wlandau/parallelRemake/README.md

 # Function `run_if_outdated(expr, dep, out)`

-Similar to Makefiles, the funciton `run_if_outdated(expr, dep, out)` runs the R code in `expr` if the dependency files and installed packages listed in `dep` exist and were modified prior to the files in `out`.
-In the future, this function will factor in timestamps of individual components of packages that depends on `workflowHelper`.
+Similar to Makefiles, the function `run_if_outdated(expr, dep, out)` runs the R code in `expr` if the dependency files and installed packages listed in `dep` exist and any were modified prior to the files listed in `out`.
+In the future, this function will optionally factor in timestamps of individual components of packages that use `workflowHelper`.
+That way, workflows implemented as packages can still generate all required output while avoiding redundant work.
 Here are some examples.

 ```
 library(workflowHelper)